seeusman1/Thesis-rvex-rewrite/README.md

    platforms (other versions may work as well).
  - Modelsim.
 The system is tested using version SE 10.2a; older versions are known to crash when simulating the core.
- - GNU make
- - GCC
  - Python 3.x
+ - GNU make, GCC, diff/patch, wget, and probably some of the other usual dev tools.

 All the ρ-VEX specific things should™ work out of the box; they either come precompiled or are simple C programs without any external dependencies.
 Some